-- 6.1 This paper has set out the arguments that the Council consider amount to exceptional circumstances that justify amendments to the Green Belt boundary at Odd Down, Lansdown and Newbridge Park and Ride sites, to provide multi-modal transport interchanges. - 6.2 For the reasons set out within the report, it is considered that the benefits of the proposals relating to climate change, and the transport strategy for the district, outweigh the relatively modest harm to the Green Belt indicated by the Green Belt harm assessment by LUC. - 6.3 Given the nature of the unique opportunity which has arisen through the existing brownfield Park and Ride sites being available to accommodate the facilities associated with the proposed transport interchanges, whilst continuing to provide a Park and Ride service, it is considered that no other reasonable options apply to this situation. - 6.4 Policy requirements have been included within the Draft Local Plan Partial Update in order to minimise harm to the Green Belt, and also provide potential for delivering compensatory improvements, relating to biodiversity and sustainable travel and access opportunities.
+- 6.1 This paper has set out the arguments that the Council consider amount to exceptional circumstances that justify amendments to the Green Belt boundary at Odd Down, Lansdown and Newbridge Park and Ride sites, to provide multi-modal transport interchanges. - 6.2 For the reasons set out within the report, it is considered that the benefits of the proposals relating to climate change, and the transport strategy for the district, outweigh the relatively modest harm to the Green Belt indicated by the Green Belt harm assessment by LUC. - 6.3 Given the nature of the unique opportunity which has arisen through the existing brownfield Park and Ride sites being available to accommodate the facilities associated with the proposed transport interchanges, whilst continuing to provide a Park and Ride service, and based on the site search presented at appendix 1, it is considered that no other reasonable options outside the Green Belt apply to this situation. - 6.4 Policy requirements have been included within the Draft Local Plan Partial Update in order to minimise harm to the Green Belt, and also provide potential for delivering compensatory improvements, relating to biodiversity and sustainable travel and access opportunities.